-SAFE Division Offices (SFU)
+SAFE Division Offices (SFU, BC)

 Five SAFE Division staff are based at SFU's Burnaby campus as part of the Co-operative Resource Management Institute (CRMI) in Resource and Environmental Management facilities.
 Research activities are primarily associated with the incubation, rearing, migration, and feeding behaviour of salmonids, and the health and carrying capacity of the habitat on which they depend.
 Specific research projects include effects of timber harvesting on fish habitat, water withdrawal and energy generation impacts and effects of riverine conditions on adult salmon migration.
 Research projects are carried out in coastal and interior B.C., as well as the Yukon.